 All Summer Term courses are assigned a college and departmental code, a three-digit course number, and a section identifier.
 For example, CAS EC101S B1 means that the course is offered in the College of Arts & Sciences (CAS), by the Economics Department (EC).
 The course number 101 indicates it is an introductory course, the S indicates it is a summer course, and section B1 indicates it is offered in Summer 2.
 Please see Course Numbers for further information on the numbering system.
 Discussion or labs can be numbered B2 or B3.
 Please note if a course has multiple sections such as a lecture and a lab, you must list both sections on the registration form.

 Do not sign up for a course if it has prerequisites that you have not taken (this is especially true for science courses: for example, Chemistry 102 requires Chemistry 101).
 If you think you meet the prerequisites for a course based on AP coursework, please contact our office to confirm.

 - Do not sign up for a course that you will take in high school for AP credit, since you will not be able to transfer credits from two of the same classes to a future college.
 For example, if you will be taking AP Biology, then do not take Biology I.

 - Make sure that your courses do not meet at concurrent times.

 - If possible, avoid taking more than one evening course.
 They may conflict with our evening activities.

 - Keep an open mind.
 If you cannot find exactly what you want, or if you have trouble with scheduling conflicts, think about trying a course that will offer a different experience.
 Now is the time to try out all of those subjects not offered in high school (or subjects you may have thought you would never find interesting).
-You may discover that you love astronomy!
+You may discover that you love philosophy!